sourcery-ai-experiments/graphene-django-extras/README.md

   RUN apt-get install vim && \
                 rm -rf /ws
 ```
-  In this we can run multiple commands.
+  In this way we can run multiple commands.

 * So finally , Dockerfile will look like:
 ```
   FROM quarticai/python:3.9.5-slim-base
   COPY requirements.txt .
-  RUN RUN apt-get install -y vim
+  RUN  apt-get install -y vim &&\
+       pip install -r requirements.txt
 ```
 * Now Dockerfile is created , then we have to build this image, before building we have to login to Dockerhub , in which we have to
   push the image after building the image.